 Jim: Let’s do it.

-John: Well, you'll hear the rest of the Wagner's compelling story about a marriage that seemed to be at its end, but how God transformed and then redeemed it into a thriving relationship, next time.
-I do hope you'll join us then.
+John: I know you won’t want to miss the rest of the Wagner’s compelling story of their marriage that seemed to be at its end, but they shared so wonderfully how God transformed and redeemed it into a thriving relationship.
+You can hear the strength even as they speak.

 Featured Broadcast Resource